-Ability to stand for extended periods, stoop, bend, reach and repeatedly lift objects weighing up to 60 pounds and occasionally push/pull items weighing up to 100 pounds.
+Mailroom Courier: Ability to stand for extended periods, stoop, bend, reach and lift objects weighting up to 50 pounds and occasionally push/pull items weighting up to 100 pounds.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.

 Employment is contingent upon passing a post-offer physical assessment.
 Accommodation requests will be reviewed on an individual basis in compliance with State and Federal legislation.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.